Get The Top News In Search

 Assignee: Google LLC

 US Patent: 10,402,410

 Granted: September 3, 2019

 Filed: December 16, 2015

 Methods, systems, and apparatus for receiving a request that includes an entity identifier of an entity that is referenced by a search query submitted by a user and one or more context terms that are referenced by the search query; identifying a plurality of knowledge elements that are related to the entity; identifying one or more context terms that are associated with the entity that is referenced by the search query; assigning, by one or more computers, rank scores to the plurality of knowledge elements, based at least on identifying the one or more context terms that are associated with the entity that is referenced by the search query; selecting one or more of the knowledge elements from among the knowledge elements based at least on the rank scores assigned to the knowledge elements; and providing, in response to the request, information associated with the entity and the one or more selected knowledge elements.

 Contextual Knowledge Panels Takeaways

 The patent also points out that when there is more than one entity with the same name, adding a context term may determine the contextual knowledge panel that might be shown.
-They point out Salman Khan, who is a well-known actor in India, and there is a Salman Khan who is a well-known educator in the United States.
+They point out Salman Khan, a well-known actor in India, and Salman Khan, a well-known educator in the United States.

 If you worked with a site or business or person who might have a knowledge panel in search results at Google, you should consider searching for them and adding contextual terms in queries to see if there are any surprises in contextual knowledge panels.